yehia-mamdouh/OpenRelay/README.md

 # WebyCrack
-Script to Crack Weak Web Authentication using Dictionary
+Script to Crack Weak Web Authentication using Dictionary Python script that can brute force web applications login pages using Dictionary.
+It also print any available Session_Id, and User_Tokens.

-Python script that can brute force web applications login pages using Dicionary.
-It also print any avilable Session_Id, and User_Tokkens.
-The script is support Python(3)
+The script is support Python3

 Example: